Epak-SWG/swg_merchant/readme.md

 - Parses both **sales** (`Vendor Sale Complete`) and **purchases** (`Vendor Item Purchased`) from `.mail` files.
 - Creates and maintains SQLite tables: `customers`, `sales`, `purchases`, and `mail_ingests`.
 - Prevents duplicate parsing and auto-reparses incomplete records.
-- Supports recursive scanning with `--recursive`.
+- Recursive scanning by default to fill missing information on previous logged mails.
 - Automatically classifies vendors and items by profession and category.
 - Trims trailing suffixes like `| Epak` from item names.